Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_quality_azure.md

 errors in your data as early in the pipeline as possible.

-Data Quality checks are executed as Python Databricks jobs with the quality validation logic packaged within our [PySparkle](pysparkle.md) library.
+Data Quality checks are executed as Python Databricks jobs with the quality validation logic packaged within our [Datastacks](./datastacks.md) library.
-Internally, PySparkle leverages the capabilities of the [Great Expectations](https://greatexpectations.io/) library, an open-source Python-based library, to perform these checks.
+Internally, Datastacks leverages the capabilities of the [Great Expectations](https://greatexpectations.io/) library, an open-source Python-based library, to perform these checks.

 The design of the Data Quality processing is outlined in the following diagram.